 How many sessions will I need?

 Classes are usually taught on a weekly basis.
-Many practitioners recommend practicing tai chi for about 15 - 20 minutes twice daily at home, since regular practice is essential for mastering the forms and achieving lasting results.
+Many practitioners recommend practicing tai chi for about 15 to 20 minutes twice daily at home, since regular practice is essential for mastering the forms and achieving lasting results.
 Before beginning a tai chi program, you should check with your doctor and discuss your health needs with the tai chi instructor.
 Exercises can be modified depending on your mobility, history of injuries, chronic pain, joint swelling (if present), and medication that may affect balance.

 What conditions respond well to tai chi?

-Tai chi improves overall fitness, coordination, and agility.
+Tai chi improves overall fitness, coordination, balance, and agility.
 People who practice tai chi on a regular basis tend to have good posture, flexibility, and range of motion, are more mentally alert, and sleep more soundly at night.

 Are there conditions that should not be treated with tai chi?

 Tai chi is safe for everyone, regardless of age or athletic ability, and can be modified for most health problems.
 People with limited mobility -- even those in wheelchairs -- can learn and successfully use tai chi.
-In one study of 256 sedentary adults 70 - 92 years of age, tai chi decreased the number of falls and the fear of falling compared to stretching.
+In one study of 256 sedentary adults 70 to 92 years of age, tai chi decreased the number of falls and the fear of falling compared to stretching.
 Those who practiced tai chi also had improved functional balance and physical performance after 6 months.
-However, it is not meant to replace medical care for a serious condition.
+However, tai chi is not meant to replace medical care for a serious condition.
 Talk to your doctor and your instructor about any health problems or recent injuries you may have, or if you are pregnant.